-Moved: Councillor Wallace Richmond Seconded: Councillor Lindgren THAT: this frontage tax assessment roll, compris
+Moved: Councillor Wallace Richmond Seconded: Councillor Lindgren adjourned.

 THAT: this frontage tax assessment roll, comprised of 7,249 properties for water and 6,280 for sewer, and representing a total taxable frontage of 701,108 feet for water and 484,087 feet for sewer, is hereby confirmed by the Court of Revision of the City of Salmon Arm and, except as may be amended on further appeal, is hereby certified to be the frontage tax assessment roll for Water and Sewer.